Skip to Content

 (a) Pass without emendation.

-9. If emendations are required the candidate will have a maximum of six months full time to complete the emendations and during this time the candidate will not be required to re-enrol.
-The candidate must complete the emendations to the satisfaction of the examiner(s) or the candidate will be failed.
-Under these circumstances the candidate shall not be permitted to be re-examined.
+9. If minor emendations are required the candidate will have a maximum of three months full time to complete the emendations.
+The candidate must complete the emendations to the satisfaction of the examination panel within the specified time period or the candidate will be failed.

-10. If further research and re-examination is required, the candidate will have a maximum of one year full time and eighteen months part time to conduct the required additional research and/or revisions.
+11. If further research and re-examination is required, the candidate will have a maximum of one year full time to conduct the required additional research and/or revisions.
 The candidate must re-enrol and pay tuition fees on a pro-rata basis.
 A candidate may only revise and resubmit a thesis for re-examination once.
-If the candidate does not complete the revisions to the satisfaction of all the examiners, the candidate will be failed.
-Under these circumstances the candidate shall not be permitted to be re-examined.
+If the candidate does not complete the revisions to the satisfaction of all the examiners within the specified time period, the candidate will be failed.

 (b) participated in a confirmation event, during which they have presented their proposal to, and had it accepted by, a confirmation committee;

 (c) their proposed main supervisor and co-supervisor(s) approved by the Doctoral Research Committee.

 14. Candidates are required to make successful progress in the thesis as determined by six-monthly progress reports in accordance with the guidelines published by the Doctoral Research Committee and assessed by the Supervisors, Head of Academic Unit, and the Doctoral Research Committee.

 16. Candidates must continue to satisfy the requirements for eligibility to practice as a Registered Psychologist in accordance with the Health Practitioners Competency Assurance Act of 2003, or as amended, throughout the duration of their studies.